rajbasar/demojenkin01/README.md

-# demojenkin01 this new changes on nmrnew poll
+# demojenkin01 this new poll scm